Koehlerorum/cities/README.md

 - Does not have even basic security features.
 All communication is done purely using plain HTTP and there is no authentication.
 - Does not have independent tests.
-The automated tests rely on the certain order of execution of the tests.
+The automated tests rely on the order of execution of the tests.
 Test suites are independent of each other, but they cannot be run in parallel
-- Does not have automated tests for production environment.
+- Does not have automated tests for a production environment.
   Execution of the tests wipes all the data saved to the service.
 - Does not have separate unit tests.
 The service implementation is very simple.
 Hence, there was no need for separate unit tests